-Butterfly Conservation - butterfly-conservation.org - this leading butterfly conservation charity provides lots of information about how to bring these beautiful creatures back from the brink together with lots of advice on the best plants to grow for butterflies, including a plan for an herbaceous border.
+Butterfly Conservation - butterfly-conservation.org - this leading butterfly conservation charity provides lots of information about how to bring these beautiful creatures back from the brink together with lots of advice on the best plants to grow for butterflies.

 Buglife - buglife.org.uk - this group works to conserve invertebrates - its website has lots of information, particularly on habitat management.